Appraisal Smart System Users, please click on “answer” next to your relevant question below to take you directly to its answer.

 Change your Password at least once every six months.

 I have lost my User ID and/or Password.
-Can the system send me a reminder of
+Can the system send me a reminder of what they are?

 Sure.
 Go to the system login page, and click on: “Forgotten your User ID or Password?”
 Follow the onscreen instructions.
 You will be required to enter your work email address, and within a few minutes your User ID and Password will be sent to your computer.

 Your Password will be reset to eight letters, randomly-selected by the AS System (for security purposes).
 Use these to log into the system.
-Once in, you can change your Password to anything you wish, as described HERE.
+Once in, you can change your Password to anything you wish,

 Why can’t I see my Appraisal on my Appraisal Manager page?